Hi! My name is Sue. How do you do?

 First, I want to thank you for visiting my studio and for your kind comments!

-I can't believe, that I've been on SS for four years now!
+I can't believe, that I've been a member of SS for five years now!
 You know, the saying, "Time flies when you're having a good time?"
 Well, it definately applies here!

-I'm married to Jeff and have two grown children, Kathy and Maurice, who left the nest but have returned.
+I'm married and have two grown children, who left the nest but returned.
 There's also my service dog, Buddy...

 ... and three cats and two chinchillas.
 Never a dull moment!

 My hobbies are singing (of course), reading, writing/embroidery/quilting/sewing/jigsaw puzzles and camping.

 Singing has always been a very big part of my life.
 I grew up with classical, folk and pop music...learned to play the guitar...and cam shake a mean tambourine.
 I sang in choir in junior high school, high school, church choirs, and, in "The Messiah", for seven years, with the Augustana College choir.
 It was always exciting to hear the soloists, who came from all over the country.
 I, also, sang professionally in my area until my health took a dive eight years ago.